 Family volunteer vacations are a wonderful way to help those in need while also providing a life changing experience for your children.
 Travel can unite us; in going to a new land, we draw closer to what we know and trust.

 Traveling with your family can do it most of all, and can teach your children about different cultures and build character in them.
-Especially so if you spend your travels doing worthwhile things, like teaching English overseas or volunteering and helping at orphanages.
+Especially so if you spend your travels doing worthwhile things, like teaching English overseas or volunteering and helping at schools or environmental organizations.

 A volunteer holiday will require some planning and creativity.
 With kids in tow, you want to make sure you are actually helping, not hindering!
 You also want to be sure the volunteer work is age appropriate.